Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 88. ### How do you submit a form using JavaScript

     You can submit a form using `document.forms[0].submit()`.
-All the form input's information is submitted using onsubmit event handler
+All the form input’s information is submitted using onsubmit event handler

         function submit() {
             document.forms[0].submit();